July 4th – An American Holiday

 These games are always popular for just about any occasion.
 Fill a large jar with peppermint candy (the red and white striped kind) and decorate it with blue and red ribbon.
 Have people guess how many candies are in the jar (which of course means you count as you place the candies in the jar).
 The winner, or the person who comes closest to the number without going over, gets the jar of candy.

 If you’re having fireworks at your home, you might have a big box of assorted fireworks.
 Everyone has their personal favorites and people might have clear ideas of what they want to see and hear.
 You can play a game to determine who gets to pick the next firework to go off next.
 You might ask trivia questions (why are there 13 stars on the flag?).
 Or you can have a dance-off.
 While music plays in the background, each person who really wants to pick the next firework to go off has to dance the craziest, silliest dance they can come up with.
 Someone who’s been designated a judge will decide who won the dance off and that person gets to pick the next fireworks item.
 Unless there are more fireworks than people, each person only gets to pick one.

 Don’t forget to check out our Seasonal Shop” for 4th of July “Stuff”.

 I love to get questions and comments from our site visitors, leave yours below.
 If you enjoyed this post, share with your friends. -Shirley

-NOTE: This post contains affiliate links, which, if clicked on and a product purchased, I receive a small commission (with no increase in cost to you).
+NOTE: This post contains affiliate links, which, if clicked on and a product purchased, I receive a small commission.